Schnorrer Club of Morrisania

-Schnorrer Club of Morrisania was established in 1881.
+Schnorrer Club of Morrisania was a club in the Morrisania neighborhood of the Bronx in New York City, established in 1881.
 It was located at East 163rd Street, 1 block east of Third Avenue.
-Membership included many notable figures and it was active in Democratic Party politics.
+Many notable figures were members, and it was active in Democratic Party politics.
 It closed in 1966.

 A recreational social club, the Schnorrers were part of "voluntary association" based on the German Vereine or society.

-A passage in To Darling Ellie and Dana describes the club as being a big German-American club that people went to for fun.
-It was said to reek of beer.
 The club was also testified about in the Senate of the State of New York in a report of the Joint Legislative Committee in testimony regarding P. Erskine Wood.